devmachiine/npm-nano-module/README.md

 Same thing as `require(...)` with differences being:

-- No secondary steps needed to install the package.
+- No secondary steps needed to install a package.
 - Packages are single functions.

 ## Quickstart